ASFHyP3/hyp3-gamma/etc/README_Template.txt

 *************
 The files generated in this process include:

-1. Backscatter tif data files for each polarity available
+1. Radiometric Terrain Corrected tif data files for each polarization available
 2. Browse images (png and kmz format) in grayscale and color (when dual-pol is available)
 3. A copy of the DEM used to correct the data (included in standard products; you can choose to omit this layer when custom ordering imagery)
 4. An incidence angle map (included in standard products; you can choose to omit this layer when custom ordering imagery)